Resolved to Laugh as History Repeats

 ~As for Trump being enabled, by Very Important People, to be in his bubble, here is my only footnote to my March essay on craziness coming to Canada:

-Update, March 19: But what if, as in the anecdote above, Trump’s ministers agree that he should ignore them?
-What if the directors for the Central Intelligence Agency and for National Intelligence say they don’t have to advise Trump or offer him their threat assessment for Iran?
+Update, March 19: But what if, as in the anecdote above, President Trump’s ministers agree that he should ignore them?
+What if the directors for the Central Intelligence Agency and for National Intelligence say they don’t have to advise Trump, not even to offer him their threat assessment for Iran?
 At a briefing, a frustrated congressman asked them, “Why do you even have a job?”
 Hear the recording on The Last Word With Lawrence O’Donnell, audio only.